probe-lab/network-measurements/README.md

 terraform apply
 ```

-After you apply the changes and the requested resources are created, you should have an `ansible/host` folder inside the `tf` folder.
+5. After you apply the changes and the requested resources are created, run the `./create_ansible_hosts` script

+This should populate the `ansible/host` file inside the `tf` folder with the IPs and credentials of the created instances.
 The contents of the file should be similar to the following:

 ```
 [probe]